How to Fix Broiler Not Working on KitchenAid KFGG500ESS (Gas Range)

 Why does my broiler igniter glow but the burner never lights?

-On gas ranges, the igniter serves a dual purpose — it creates the spark and also draws enough current to pull open the gas valve.
-If the igniter is weak and glowing orange rather than bright white, it is not drawing sufficient amperage to open the valve, so gas never flows.
-Replacing the igniter with a new OEM part almost always resolves this symptom.
+On gas ranges, the igniter has a dual role — it creates the spark and also draws enough current to pull open the gas valve.
+If the igniter is weak and glowing orange rather than bright white, it’s not drawing sufficient amperage to open the valve, meaning gas never flows.
+Replacing the igniter with a new OEM part almost always resolves this issue.

-If your KitchenAid KFGG500ESS broiler isn’t igniting, a failed oven igniter is the most common culprit — and replacing it yourself is a straightforward fix.
-The Compatible with Gas Range Oven Igniter IG5652 Flat Silicon Carbide Replacement for KitchenAid KFGG500ESS KFGG500EBS KFGG500EWH KFGG500EAL KFGG500EPO KFGG500EWO KFGG500EYO Gas Stove is a direct-fit replacement designed specifically for your model, so you won’t need to modify any wiring or brackets.
-Grabbing the correct part before you start disassembly saves a trip back to the parts store and gets your broiler back up and running in a single session.
-(As an Amazon Associate I earn from qualifying purchases.)
+If your KitchenAid KFGG500ESS broiler isn’t igniting, a failed oven igniter is the most common culprit — and replacing it yourself is straightforward.
+The Compatible with Gas Range Oven Igniter IG5652 Flat Silicon Carbide Replacement for KitchenAid KFGG500ESS KFGG500EBS KFGG500EWH KFGG500EAL KFGG500EPO KFGG500EWO KFGG500EYO Gas Stove is a direct-fit replacement designed specifically for your model, eliminating the need to modify any wiring or brackets.
+Having the correct part on hand before disassembly saves you a trip back to the parts store and gets your broiler back up and running in one session.
+(As an Amazon Associate, I earn from qualifying purchases.)

-Once you’ve confirmed the igniter is the failed component and have your mounting screws removed, you’re ready to swap in a new unit.
-The Compatible with Gas Range Oven Igniter IG5652 Flat Type Replacement for KitchenAid KFGG500ESS KFGG500EBS KFGG500EWH KFGG500EAL KFGG500EPO KFGG500EWO KFGG500EYO Gas Oven uses a flat-type design that matches the original igniter geometry, making reinstallation clean and secure without any guesswork.
-Its plug-and-play connector means you can complete the swap without cutting or splicing wires, which keeps the repair safe and reversible.
+Once you’ve confirmed the igniter is the failed component and removed your mounting screws, you’re ready to swap in a new unit.
+The Compatible with Gas Range Oven Igniter IG5652 Flat Type Replacement for KitchenAid KFGG500ESS KFGG500EBS KFGG500EWH KFGG500EAL KFGG500EPO KFGG500EWO KFGG500EYO Gas Oven features a flat-type design matching the original igniter geometry, ensuring clean and secure reinstallation without any guesswork.
+Its plug-and-play connector allows you to complete the swap without cutting or splicing wires, keeping the repair safe and straightforward.

-Before you button everything back up and test the broiler, double-check that the replacement igniter is seated flush and the harness connector is fully clicked in.
-The
+Before reassembling everything and testing the broiler, double-check that the replacement igniter is seated flush and that the harness connector is fully clicked in.
+The <a href